Tombert/Frameworkey-Erlang/README.md

 # Frameworkey-Erlang
-A web framework that (theretically) allows you to have Unix-style pipes for controller actions.
+A web framework that (theoretically) allows you to have Unix-style pipes for controller actions.

 ## Why?